Virtakuono/thuwalguide/README.md

 to what the sign outdoors might lead you to believe, the clerk knows numbers and "chicken" in english perfectly.
 And what else would you need when buying roasted chicken?
 The interior is inviting and provides seating in both the traditional sit-on-the-floor arabic style as well as in chairs.
-Grilled chickens sell at a slight discount compared to Tamimi.
+Grilled chickens sell at a slight discount compared to Tamimi, costing 16 SAR a piece.

 Cost: 3/5